 This halt in dropping pounds is what you would call a weight loss plateau.

 A weight loss plateau is going to be one of the most frustrating aspects of your weight loss journey, and it may happen more than once.
 You’ve cut out sodas, stopped eating chips and cookies, and you’ve even started incorporating more greens into your meals.
 So to put forth all this effort and then stop seeing results from it can make you feel stuck like you can’t lose any more weight.
+Something additional to try, could be looking into electronic smart scales to help with tracking your foods and calories.

-Well, that’s definitely not the case.
+The great news is that you can still continue to lose fat, you just need to be aware of a few things.
 For one, your body really doesn’t want you to lose weight because that means you’re forcing it out of its comfort zone.
 When you cut back or eliminate calories or carbs, your body thinks you’re trying to starve it and can actually hold on to fat.

 Also, what may seem like a weight loss plateau may actually be muscle gain, but your scale makes you think otherwise.
 The thing to understand about scales is that they lie.
 Your scale tells you your overall body weight, including any muscle gain you have.